nolecram/my_ibm_professional_journey/TIMELINE.md

 ---

+## Reflections on the Journey

+This timeline represents far more than dates and certifications.
+Each entry marks moments of growth made possible by:

+- **Mentors and managers** who believed in potential and created opportunities for advancement
+- **Colleagues across three continents** who shared knowledge, collaborated on projects, and built lasting professional relationships
+- **Customers in diverse markets** who trusted expertise and provided real-world challenges that accelerated learning
+- **IBM's investment** in continuous education, international mobility, and professional development

+The journey from Italy through Dubai to Australia wasn't just geographic—it was a transformation enabled by an organization that valued people, encouraged curiosity, and supported international career development.
+The certifications, courses, and publications documented here are artifacts of that investment and the collaborative spirit of the global IBM community.

+To everyone who contributed to this journey: your impact extends far beyond what any timeline can capture.

+---

-*This timeline documents professional development activities, certifications, and technical contributions during IBM tenure from October 2006 through April 2013.*
+*This timeline documents professional development activities, certifications, and technical contributions during IBM tenure from October 2006 through December 2012—a period of extraordinary growth, learning, and international collaboration.*